jmbhughes/CSCI2824-Discrete-Structures/syllabus.md

 * **Office Hours**:
 Regular office hours will be held in ECOT 731:
-  * Mondays 4pm-5pm
+  * Mondays and Thursdays 4pm-5pm
-  * Wednesdays 1pm-2pm

 *I am always available for appointment though!*

 ### Course philosophy